bismuth-dev/RebornBuddy.Wiki/src/docs/devs/dev-env.md

 Good development tools are a huge leap in quality-of-life over playing with Microsoft Notepad.
 This page covers setting up a proper development environment so you can focus on making cool things instead of fighting your editor.

 You may already be comfortable with your own setup and that's okay.
-The important thing to know is most RebornBuddy development involves .NET Framework 4.8, C#, WinForms, XML, JSON, and maybe WPF.
+The important point is most RebornBuddy development involves .NET Framework 4.8, C#, WinForms, XML, JSON, and maybe WPF.
 Source control and project distribution are done with `git` and GitHub.

 Furthermore, this site can't cover all programming and tooling topics -- consider it a primer.
 It's expected and essential to search online and ask questions in [#rb-bootcamp][wiki-discord].